Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Introduction

-GAI also provides a novel tool for DT innovation \cite{chen2024generative, huang2024digital}.
-With the help of GAI technology, the construction, maintenance, and optimization of DTs can be facilitated.
-In addition, researchers used GAI to enhance DT status emulation, feature abstraction, and decision-making modules\cite{huang2024digital}, driving innovation across diverse applications, especially ICPSs.
-For instance, in smart manufacturing, GAI is capable of aiding the creation of adaptive DTs that are specifically designed for the manufacturing environment, which enhances efficiency in both production scheduling and real-time control.
-Although GAI holds the potential to herald a new era for DTs in ICPSs, there exist several challenges to future development: \begin{description} \item[\textbf{C1)}] Through extensive literature review, there has been limited research conducted on the utilization of GAI to drive DTs within ICPSs.
-Hence, it becomes imperative to actively explore the development of DT architecture driven by GAI to improve the performance of ICPSs. \item[\textbf{C2)}] GAI can synthesize supplementary data based on real-world sensing data for DT construction.
-Due to adverse selection problems caused by information asymmetry, IIoT devices may not be willing to share high-quality data for DT construction without reliable incentives\cite{lotfi2023semantic}. \item[\textbf{C3)}] Incentivizing IIoT devices for DT construction is a complex and high-dimensional problem\cite{lotfi2023semantic, zhang2022advancements}.
-As an advanced GAI model, Generative Diffusion Models (GDMs) show superior performance in solving high-dimensional decision-making problems\cite{du2024diffusion}, however, often at the cost of substantial computational overhead during training\cite{fang2024structural}.
-Therefore, it is necessary to develop a sustainable GDM framework for ICPSs. \end{description} Some studies have been conducted to design incentive mechanisms for DT construction\cite{lotfi2023semantic,jiang2021cooperative}.
-However, there is no work that utilizes the sustainable GAI technique to find the optimal incentive design, thus adapting to dynamic scenarios and mitigating the environmental impact of model training.
+GenAI also provides a novel tool for DT innovation \cite{chen2024generative, huang2024digital}.
+With the help of GenAI technology, the construction, maintenance, and optimization of DTs can be facilitated.
+In addition, researchers used GenAI technology to enhance DT emulation, feature abstraction, and decision-making modules\cite{huang2024digital}, driving innovation across diverse applications, especially ICPSs.
+For instance, in smart manufacturing, GenAI is capable of aiding the creation of adaptive DTs specifically designed for the manufacturing environment, which enhances efficiency in both production scheduling and real-time control.
+Although GenAI holds the potential to support emerging applications of DTs in ICPSs, there are challenges ahead: \begin{itemize} \item \textbf{Challenge I:} Through extensive literature review, there is no research conducted on the utilization of GenAI to drive DTs within ICPSs.
+Hence, it is imperative to actively explore GenAI-driven DT architectures in ICPSs, thus improving system performance and sustainability. \item \textbf{Challenge II:} GenAI models can synthesize supplementary data based on real-world sensing data for DT construction.
+However, due to adverse selection problems caused by information asymmetry, IIoT devices may not be willing to share high-quality sensing data for DT construction without reliable incentives\cite{lotfi2023semantic}. \item \textbf{Challenge III:} It is a complex and high-dimensional problem to incentivize IIoT devices for DT construction\cite{lotfi2023semantic, zhang2022advancements}.
+Generative Diffusion Models (GDMs) as an advanced GenAI model show superior performance in solving high-dimensional decision-making problems\cite{du2024diffusion}, however, often at the cost of substantial computational overhead during training\cite{fang2024structural}.
+Therefore, it is necessary to develop sustainable GDM-based algorithms to solve high-dimensional optimization problems in ICPSs. \end{itemize}